top of page

 The verb 'discredit' has its origins in Latin, offering insights into its etymology.
 It can be traced back to the Latin word 'discredere,' which is a fusion of two components: 'dis' meaning 'apart' or 'away from,' and 'credere' meaning 'to believe' or 'to trust.'
 When combined, 'discredere' conveyed the idea of taking belief or trust away from someone or something, which aligns with its modern meaning of undermining or damaging the credibility or reputation of someone or something.
 This etymological journey underscores the concept of eroding trust or belief in a subject, making 'discredit' a word rooted in the alteration of perception and reputation.

-Quiz: Find the meaning of discredit
+Quiz: Find the meaning of the verb discredit:

 Try Again!